DasikaMadhu/WQU-ADSL-Notes/Python Basics.md

 	            my_string = "Thank you for perusing my notes.
 Feel free to check out the rest." print(my_string.splitlines())                          # ['Thank you for perusing my notes.
 Feel free to check out the rest.']
 	       ```
-      -  **How to count the occurrence of specific characters in a strings?**
+      -  **How to count the occurrence of specific characters in a string?**
          - Using the **count()** method returns the first occurrence of the specified value
             ```
 	       # string count syntax - string.count(value, start, end)